msalhab96/SpeeQ/docs/tutorials/data_pipelines.rst

-Having the data in the CSV format as mentioned erlier we can use now the data loaders that built in the framework, in-order to train a model or launche a training job we have to define speech and text processor first and after that the `speeq.config.ASRDataConfig` object.
+Having the data in the CSV format as mentioned earlier, we can use now the data loaders that built in the framework, in-order to train a model or launch a training job we have to define a speech and text processor first and after that the `speeq.config.ASRDataConfig` object.

 Defining Speech and Text processor
 **********************************